 - 1. Waivers: - a) §910.C.1.c.1 High Intensity Soils Survey, Submission requirement.
-Approved December 10, 2018 - b) §910.C.1.c.5 Traffic Impact Analysis, Submission requirement.
+Approved December 10, 2018 - b) §910.C.1.c.5 Traffic Impact Analysis, Submission requirement. - A traffic impact analysis is required for subdivisions projected to generate more than 140 vehicle trips per day.
+Based on the fact that the development has two entrances with more than adequate sight distance, and offsite improvements will not be necessary to be accommodated the 158 trips per day generated by the development, this submission requirement could reasonably be waived.

-A traffic impact analysis is required for subdivisions projected to generate more than 140 vehicle trips per day.
-Based on the fact that the development has two entrances with more than adequate sight distance, and offsite improvements will not be necessary to be accommodated the 158 trips per day generated by the development, this submission requirement could reasonably be waived. - 2.
+Waiver withdrawn Traffic Impact Study has been submitted. - 2.
 Complete Application: Staff has found the preliminary plan submission complete.